-In the roaring twenties my delightful Great Aunty, Kitty Higgledy, grew heaps of Ammi in the cut flower gardens at the her house, Foodletronk Hall.
-Summers at Foodletronk Hall were one long party and wild eyed flappers would Foxtrot around the flower beds with bewildered young men whilst Kitty made everyone headbands made from her flowers….she always used Ammi at her parties….she would say Ammi was ‘so jazz….it’s the bee’s knees’…which made everyone laugh out loud because back then, saying that, was funnier than it is now.
+In the roaring twenties my delightful Great Aunty, Kitty Higgledy, grew heaps of Ammi in the cut flower gardens at her house, Foodletronk Hall.
+Summers at Foodletronk Hall were one long party and wild-eyed flappers would Foxtrot around the flower beds with bewildered young men whilst Kitty made everyone headbands made from her flowers….she always used Ammi at her parties….she would say Ammi was ‘so jazz….it’s the bee’s knees’…which made everyone laugh out loud because back then, saying that, was funnier than it is now.

 How To Grow Ammi Majus And Ammi Visnaga In Your Cutting Garden.

 *Great Aunty Kitty would sow in August or early September and/or April, May and June.